geoffklee/git2jss/README.rst

 ===============================

 version number: 0.0.3

 author: Geoff Lee

 Overview
 --------
-Question: *How do you ensure that all changes you scripts in your JAMF JSS are logged, reversible, and match what you have in source control?*
+**Question:** *How do you ensure that all changes you scripts in your JAMF JSS are logged, reversible, and match what you have in source control?*

-Answer: *Automate it!*
+**Answer:** *Automate it!*

-git2jss allows you to make changes in your dev/test environment, push them to a git repository, and then export a tagged copy to your JSS, complete with the git changelog in the 'Notes' field.
-Reverting is as easy as exporting the previous tagged version.
+*Git2jss* allows you to make changes to a JSS scripts in your dev/test environment, push them to a git repository, and then export a tagged copy to your JSS, complete with the git changelog in the 'Notes' field.
+Reverting a change is as easy as exporting the previous tagged version.

 Templating of some important values is also supported, so your scripts automatically contain details of the last change, and where they can be found in source control.